VRichardJP/LoLAnalyzer/README.md

 If you want to build everything from scratch and maintain your own network, simply run the scripts in the following order (working directory has to be the same as the scripts):

 1. ConfigUpdater.py : generate your personnal config.ini.
 It is a simple text file and easy to edit.
 If you have a basic API-KEY, I recommend you to only select challenger and master leagues.
 Servers limitations are independant so there's no reason to not collect games from all the servers.
 2. RunAll.py : All the steps from 2 to 8 at once.
 You can jump steps you've already done by simply commenting lines in the script.
+The script is short short and easy to configure so I recommend you to use it.

 Or in detail:
 1. ConfigUpdater.py : generate your personnal config.ini.
 It is a simple text file and easy to edit.
 If you have a basic API-KEY, I recommend you to only select challenger and master leagues.
 Servers limitations are independant so there's no reason to not collect games from all the servers.